The purpose of this Information Note

 - Applications submitted INSIDE the UK offered by Sopra Steria

-There may also be other third party costs which you may need to incur (and where VAT may also be charged) depending on your circumstances, for instance (but not limited to):
+There may also be other third party costs which you may need to incur (and where VAT may also be charged) depending on your circumstances.
+Typically, these will include (but not limited to):

-- English language tests or use of UK NARIC services to compare your Bachelor degree or above
+- English language test or use of UK ECCTIS services to compare your Bachelor degree or above

 - Life in the UK Test – applications for Indefinite Leave to Remain and/or to become a British citizen